Growing orchids is easier than you think! In this detailed orchid plant care guide, I will show you everything you need to be successful.

 Since orchids are epiphytes, they get their nutrients and moisture from the air and not the soil.
 So do not use regular potting soil for them.

-The roots need air in order for them to survive.
+The roots need air to survive.
 Burying the roots in potting soil will cause them to rot, which could eventually kill the plant.

 You could also try mounting yours on a log, tree, or wooden plaque, which looks very cool.
 But this can make it more difficult to water them, so keep that in mind.